Skip to contents

 When reps > 1, the result returned by cv() is an object of class "cvList"—literally a list of "cv" objects.
 The results are reported for each repetition and then averaged across repetitions, with the standard deviations of the CV criterion and the biased-adjusted CV criterion given in parentheses.
 In this example, there is therefore little variation across repetitions, increasing our confidence in the reliability of the results.

-Notice that the seed that’s set in the cv() command pertains to the first repetition and the seeds for the remaining repetitions are then selected pseudo-randomly.4 Setting the first seed, however, makes the entire process easily replicable, and the seed for each repetition is stored in the corresponding element of the "cvList" object (which isn’t, however, saved in the example).
+Notice that the seed that’s set in the cv() command pertains to the first repetition and the seeds for the remaining repetitions are then selected pseudo-randomly.4 Setting the first seed, however, makes the entire process easily replicable, and the seed for each repetition is stored in the corresponding element of the "cvList" object.

 It’s also possible to replicate CV when comparing competing models via the cv() method for "modList" objects.
 Recall our comparison of polynomial regressions of varying degree fit to the Auto data; we performed 10-fold CV for each of 10 models.
 Here, we replicate that process 5 times for each model and graph the results: